2020PB/police-brutality/reports/Oregon.md

 * https://clips.twitch.tv/BoringMotionlessConsoleTebowing

-### Police pull departing protestor from bike to arrest them | June 7th
+### Police pull departing protester from bike to arrest them | June 7th

-Body cam footage from a police officer shows police approaching person on a bike, believed to be a protestor leaving the protest.
-The two officers pull the protestor from the bike to make an arrest, throwing the bike aside.
+Body cam footage from a police officer shows police approaching person on a bike, believed to be a protester leaving the protest.
+The two officers pull the protester from the bike to make an arrest, throwing the bike aside.
 An officer then tells passersby at a convenience store to go home.

 tags: arrest, bike, shove, property-destruction, protester